Herbert von Karajan: Legacy

 Karajan's concerts came to be considered major cultural events.
 In a 1982 tour of the United States, musical stars from Zubin Mehta and Seiji Ozawa to Frank Sinatra attended his Carnegie Hall concerts.
 Karajan was less interested in publicity or legacy than in building the cultural institution of music.
-"When I am on the podium, I forget all about the public," he said.
+"When I am on the podium, I forget all about the public", he said.
 "I am not interested in publicity.
 I can only hope there is an advantage to my being known in the world, that through the interest people take in me, they will then move on to an interest in music."

 Much of Karajan's legacy is inextricable from his pioneering attitude toward recording technology.
 He made over 800 recordings, far surpassing the output of other contemporary conductors.
-Deutsche Grammophon said his albums sold probably hundreds of millions of copies.
-The West German newsweekly Der Spiegel reported that he earned more than $6 million annually from record sales and conducting fees in 1989.
+Deutsche Grammophon said his albums sold "probably hundreds of millions" of copies.
+The West German news weekly Der Spiegel reported that he earned more than $6 million annually from record sales and conducting fees in 1989.
 Karajan amassed a fortune valued at 250 million euros as of 2008, remaining one of top-selling classical music artists two decades after his death.

-Notable students
+Relationships with other conductors

 Despite Karajan's significant prowess as a conductor, he was more often seen behind the camera than in the teaching studio, preferring to record rehearsals rather than give masterclasses.
 He maintained a long friendship with Ozawa, whose success makes him Karajan's most outstanding student.
 Indeed, Ozawa was reportedly a strong contender to succeed Karajan at the Berlin Philharmonic; Karajan called him the "conductor with the best character" for the position.

+Karajan and American conductor/composer Leonard Bernstein respected each other and held no animosity, but sometimes practiced a little mutual one-upmanship such that they were described as fierce rivals.
+Bernstein collaborated with the Berlin Philharmonic only once, in 1979 when he conducted two concerts as part of the Berliner Festspiele in which he conducted Mahler's Ninth Symphony.
+It was often suggested that Bernstein could not conduct in Berlin while Karajan was alive (the Berlin Philharmonic was regarded as Karajan's own), the truth was that Berlin Philharmonic’s managing director Wolfgang Stresemann actually invited Bernstein but as part of a subscription concert series, which Bernstein disliked.

+During the Berlin Philharmonic's 1955 tour of the United States, Philadelphia Orchestra music director Eugene Ormandy refused to shake Karajan's hand, due to Karajan's past membership in the Nazi Party.
+Ormandy's Philadelphia Orchestra was regarded as the only real rival to Karajan's Berlin Philharmonic for sonic beauty in the 50s–70s, though Ormandy's was also a tighter and more versatile band.